The Lavender Fields will reopen on Wednesday 15th June to Sunday 7th August 2022

-In a typical English summer the lavender fields should start to come into flower mid June, with the best time to see them early-mid July but it can differ year to year with the weather.
+In a typical English summer our lavender fields start to come into flower mid June, with the best time to see them early-mid July but it can differ year to year with the weather.

 We do grow our Lavender as a crop – and just like any crop we have to harvest it – unfortunately when it’s at its peak!
-Harvest usually starts during the last week of July and continues until early August.
+Harvest usually starts around 20th July and takes about 2 weeks, it is a slow process and we have lots of lavender to harvest surrounding fields, we harvest these first so there is plenty of lavender for you to see even when we have started harvest.

-Visitors can go into distillery whilst we are open, but please note, this will only be working when we actually harvest, as the lavender needs to be distilled the same day as it is cut.
-We cannot tell you when we are distilling in advance as we are totally reliant on the weather on the day.
-(Nor can we we reliably predict the weather a few days ahead, as we are often asked)
+As long as Covid-19 rules allow, visitors will be able to go into distillery this year.
+The distillery will only be working when we actually harvest, as the lavender needs to be distilled the same day as it is cut.
+We cannot tell you when we are distilling in advance as we are totally reliant on the weather on the day but we start around 20th July for appoximately 2 weeks.
+(Nor can we we reliably predict the weather a few days ahead, as we are often asked.)

 Hill Barn Farm, Snowshill, Broadway, Worcestershire WR12 7JY